 The problem is that moving from a feeling-driven to a data-driven measurement of your team’s work alignment with business goals is HARD.
 It asks for tools and metrics put into a context (otherwise, they’re just noise), tied into a story that can help you make confident decisions.

 Besides the different tips we’re going to share from our own experience with productivity, a developer analytics tool like Waydev can provide an ocean of valuable data.
 It translates engineering activity into developer productivity metrics, reports, and guidelines.
-This offers you the visibility needed into the development processes, to help your team improve.
+This offers you, as a tech lead, the visibility needed into the development processes, to help your team improve.

 While productivity is about a measure of quantity (numbers, output), performance is a process of accomplishing something (goals, outcome).
 We could say productivity is more of a means to an end – performance.